microsoft/AzureTRE/docs/deployment-quickstart.md

 AzureTRE> code .
 ```

+!!! tip
-> Visual Studio Code should recognize the available development container and ask you to open the folder using it.
+    Visual Studio Code should recognize the available development container and ask you to open the folder using it.
 For additional details on connecting to remote containers, please see the [Open an existing folder in a container](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container) quickstart.

 When you start the development container for the first time, the container will be built.
 This usually takes a few minutes.